Mukeli3/alx-pre_course/README.md

-My first readme change
+My first Readme change
-Alx-pre_course
+git reset [file] - this command unstages the file, but it preserves the file contents.